-The Organization has a \$3,000,000 working capital line-of-credit from a commercial bank expiring June 30, 2013.
+The Organization has a \$6,000,000 working capital line-of-credit from a commercial bank expiring August 31, 2014.
 The line-of-credit is collateralized by the Organization's equipment, accounts receivable and inventory.
-The interest rate was the BBA LIBOR daily floating rate plus 2.75%.
-The line-of-credit was unused and no borrowings were outstanding under this line-of-credit for the year ended and as of December 31, 2012.
+The interest rate was the BBA LIBOR daily floating rate plus 1.75%.
+The line-of-credit was unused and no borrowings were outstanding under this line-of-credit for the years ended and as of December 31, 2013 and 2012.

-The Organization also has a \$1,500,000 line-of-credit expiring June 30, 2013 to be used for expansion of retail store operations or disaster relief.
+The Organization also has a \$3,000,000 line-of-credit expiring August 31, 2014 to be used for expansion of retail store operations or disaster relief.
 The line-of-credit is collateralized by real property.
-As of December 31, 2012, the interest rate was at the bank's prime rate or BBA LIBOR plus 1.5%.
-The line-of-credit was unused and no borrowings were outstanding under this line-of-credit for the year ended and as of December 31, 2012.
+The interest rate was at the bank's prime rate or BBA LIBOR plus 1.5%.
+The line-of-credit was unused and no borrowings were outstanding under this line-of-credit for the years ended and as of December 31, 2013 and 2012.

 The terms of the credit lines require the Organization to meet or exceed certain ratios and to communicate financial activity on a regular basis.
-The Organization was in compliance with these provisions as of December 31, 2012.
+The Organization was in compliance with these provisions as of December 31, 2013.